prohazko2/ric-build-root/README.md

 > yarn watch
 ```

-You only need to restart `docker-compose` when you:
+You only need to restart `docker-compose up` when you:
 - update `user_modules/*/index.js` and referenced files
 - install new `node_modules` required from `user_modules/*/index.js`